This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Colorful circles on dog fur for the Olympics

 The safest option is to use food coloring.
-This will not harm your dog if he should happen to lick his paws or his coat while it’s drying.
+This will not harm your dog if they should happen to lick their paws or coat while it’s drying.

 5 Ways To Dye A Dog’s Fur With Food Color